 The Importance of Pest Control in Food Industry

-The Importance of Pest Control in the Food Industry
+The Importance Integrated Pest Management in the Food Industry

 Pests are inherently drawn towards food.
 Hence, the food industry is one of the most vulnerable segments which cannot do without pest control to maintain their high levels of food safety.
 Pests are the carriers of a wide variety of disease causing bacteria, viruses and a host of other organisms.
-They are a threat to the health of the staff involved in the processing and handling of food, to consumers.
+They threaten the health of the staff involved in the processing and handling of food, to consumers.

 To better understand the importance of pest control in food industry, let’s look at the type of pests, the nature of threats these pests pose and what measures can be taken for effective pest control and prevention.